ranger6/vault-docker/README.md

 2. The Vault config file is found in `volumes/config/vault.json`

-3. The minimum certificates needed to enable tls are:
+3. The minimum certificates needed to enable TLS are:
     1. The vault server certificate: `volumes/tls/vault.crt`
     2. The vault certificate key: `volumes/tls/vault.key`

+4. When the "cert" authentication method is used, the CA certificates for the issuer of the client certificates need to be available to Vault.
+(According to the documentation, individual certificates are accepted as well).
+These are provisioned with the CLI (or the web UI).

 ## Set Up